JetBrains/teamcity-documentation/topics/upgrade.md

 1. [Create a backup](teamcity-data-backup.md).
 2. Backup files customized since previous installation (most probably `[TOMCAT_HOME]/conf/server.xml`)
 3. Remove old installation files (the entire `<TeamCity Home Directory>`).
-It's advised to backup the directory beforehand.
+It's advised to back up the directory beforehand.
 4. Unpack the new archive to the location where TeamCity was previously installed.
 5. If you use a Tomcat server (your own or bundled in .tar.gz TeamCity distribution), it is recommended to delete the content of the `work` directory.
 Note that this may affect other web applications deployed into the same web server.
 6. Restore customized settings backed up in step 2 above.
 If you have the customized `[TOMCAT_HOME]/conf/server.xml` file, apply your changes into the appropriate sections of the default file.